scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Selecting and registering the set of path segments via which the AS wants to be reached.
 - Distributing certificates and keys to secure inter-AS communication.
 Each PCB contains signatures of all on-path ASes and each time the Control Service of an AS receives a PCB, it validates the PCB's authenticity.
 When the Control Service lacks an intermediate certificate, it can query the Control Service of the neighboring AS that sent the PCB through the API described in [](#crypto-api).

-**Note:** The Control Service of an AS is decoupled from SCION border routers.
-The Control Service of a specific AS is part of the Control Plane, is responsible for *finding and registering suitable paths*, and can be deployed anywhere inside the AS.
-Border routers are deployed at the edge of an AS and their main tasks are to *forward data packets*.
+**Note:** The Control Service of an AS is decoupled from SCION border routers and may be deployed anywhere anything within the AS.

 ### Path Segments